 Start planning for the IPTN Conference 2019

-Greetings!
-On behalf of IPTN (International Playback Theatre Network), The Actors Collective and CHRIST Deemed to be University, a big welcome to all of you.
-We are busy gearing up for the Conference which is 16 months away.
+Thank you all, for your overwhelming response and support for our Conference!
+On behalf of IPTN (International Playback Theatre Network), The Actors Collective and CHRIST Deemed to be University, a big thank you to all of you.

-The planning started a year ago, the moment we won the bid in 2017.
-The Conference will be hosted from 4-8 December 2019 at Christ University, Bengaluru.
+The Conference dates are 4-8 December 2019 at Christ University, Hosur Road, Bengaluru.
 The inauguration will be on 4th December at 5 pm.
 The Conference will then follow on 5, 6, 7 & 8 December.

 ‘Celebrating Diversity.
 Encouraging Diversity’ will be the theme of the Conference.
 Worldwide, diversity is being threatened with narrow parochial view points gaining ground.
 The me-first or my community-first approach, runs counter to the Playback narrative of an inclusive, empathic and a ‘we’ world where we are connected by our stories.

 India perfectly symbolizes the meeting of diverse cultures and varied lingual groups.
 We aim to make this website a one-stop space to answer all your queries.

 Over the weeks and months that lead to the Conference, we will update information on the website constantly.
 So, please do refer back regularly.
 For any specific query please write to firstname.lastname@example.org

 Dear friends of Playback Theatre,

 I welcome you to celebrate diversity in Bengaluru, India in December 2019!

 We live in times where diversity is present almost everywhere.
 India itself is a huge example of diversity (6 major religions and other faiths, 22 official languages) and India faces the challenges as well as the potential of diversity in its own way.